• Skip to main content

 • Peel the carrots.
 Grate the carrots using the smaller side of the shredder.
 You can do it by hand or use a food processor.

-• Heat a wok on medium heat, once hot, add 1 tablespoon of ghee.
+• Heat a wok on medium heat, once hot, add 1 tbsp of ghee.

 • Add the grated carrots and saute for about 8 minutes until the color of the carrots changes.